k3s-io/docs/docs/advanced/advanced.md

 * **Ports**

   When running rootless a new network namespace is created.
 This means that K3s instance is running with networking fairly detached from the host.
-The only way to access services run in K3s from the host is to set up port forwards to the K3s network namespace.
-We have a controller that will automatically bind 6443 and service port below 1024 to the host with an offset of 10000.
+  The only way to access Services run in K3s from the host is to set up port forwards to the K3s network namespace.
+  Rootless K3s includes controller that will automatically bind 6443 and service ports below 1024 to the host with an offset of 10000.

-    That means service port 80 will become 10080 on the host, but 8080 will become 8080 without any offset.

-    Currently, only `LoadBalancer` services are automatically bound.
+  For example, a Service on port 80 will become 10080 on the host, but 8080 will become 8080 without any offset.
+Currently, only LoadBalancer Services are automatically bound.

 * **Cgroups**

-    Cgroup v1 is not supported. v2 is supported.
+  Cgroup v1 and Hybrid v1/v2 are not supported; only pure Cgroup v2 is supported.
+If K3s fails to start due to missing cgroups when running rootless, it is likely that your node is in Hybrid mode, and the "missing" cgroups are still bound to a v1 controller.

-* **Multi-node cluster**
+* **Multi-node/multi-process cluster**

-    Multi-cluster installation is untested and undocumented.
+  Multi-node rootless clusters, or multiple rootless k3s processes on the same node, are not currently supported.
+See [#6488](https://github.com/k3s-io/k3s/issues/6488#issuecomment-1314998091) for more details.

 ### Running Servers and Agents with Rootless
 * Enable cgroup v2 delegation, see https://rootlesscontaine.rs/getting-started/common/cgroup2/ .